DigitalState/camunda-coverage-generation/README.md

 The coverage generation tool using Groovy Traits to inject the functions.
 Within your Groovy class of your Unit Test add the following traits `CoverageBuilder` and `SequenceFlowHistory`
+There is also a Java bridge for use within Java JUnit tests for when not using Groovy Unit Testing.

 Such as: